How to be more efficient and focused using Kanban

 Hiring and training employees with a myriad of skill sets may help you speed it up – if your team members know how to handle more than one type of task, the work is bound to be finished sooner than if only one or two employees specialize in one specific skill.

 Also, having no more than one team member responsible for a specific type of task may cause your process to slow down or even create bottlenecks.

-While it’s nice to have a diverse team who is flexible in many skill sets, that does not mean you should participate in multi-tasking.
-Even though multitasking seems like a great thing in theory, it actually tends to scatter your team’s productivity.
+While it’s nice to have a diverse team that is flexible in many skill sets, that does not mean you should participate in multi-tasking.
+Even though multitasking seems like a great thing, in theory, it actually tends to scatter your team’s productivity.

-Have your team working together to finish tasks quickly and efficiently – one task at a time – in order do accomplish more in a shorter amount of time by using extreme focus.
+Have your team working together to finish tasks quickly and efficiently – one task at a time – in order to accomplish more in a shorter amount of time by using extreme focus.

 Another great way to increase focus is to work visually on improvement.
 This can be done with the help of charts and graphics that clearly demonstrate your workflow issues, helping your team work together in order to diminish their impact or even eliminate them.

 Finally, practicing a system of continuous delivery is a sure way to make your products competitive and in high demand.
-When your customers are able to see that you are delivering high quality services at a rapid pace, they’re going to be more confident on your company and increase the possibility of buying from you.
+When your customers are able to see that you are delivering high-quality services at a rapid pace, they’re going to be more confident in your company and increase the possibility of buying from you.
 You can achieve this by optimizing your workflow to accommodate varied deadlines.

-Make your team more efficient and focused with Pipefy!
+Make your team more efficient and focused on Pipefy!

 Pipefy is an intuitive, simple to use, workflow software.
 We allow businesses to run all their processes in a single platform, ensuring efficiency and solid execution.

 Pipefy works as an online Kanban system where tasks move laterally through the multiple phases of your process.
 Each of your process’s phases can have its own set of work rules, triggers and if needed, a designated owner.